 The second act is a bit more problematic, as the courtship between Tony and Maria comes into greater focus, and only “Cool” truly sticks out, as much for its strange melody as the distinctly shadowy way it’s filmed and performed.
 But Wise’s use of color and fluid camerawork, along with Robbins’s exhilarating choreography, remain consistent throughout and ultimately give the film a dignity that the lead performers are only quasi-invested in.
 I must admit that buying Wood, the daughter of Russian immigrants, as a Puerto Rican seamstress was a quite a lot for me to swallow, though she certainly doesn’t lack for physical prowess.
 She moves with grace, in fact, though she’s given less to do than Rita Moreno, sensational in the role of Anita.
 As for Beymer, I was simply unable to suspend my disbelief, far preferring Chakiris and Tamblyn’s persuasively snide and seductive performances.

 The central figuration isn’t completely convincing, making would-be showstoppers “Somewhere” and “Tonight” feel like absolute chores, but almost everything else hits magnificently.
-The result is sufficiently entertaining, but only moderately successful in terms of emotional potency, engaging in its expressive depiction of societal strife but limited in its ambitions, which arguable makes it a perfect fit for Wise.
+The result is sufficiently entertaining, but only moderately successful in terms of emotional potency, engaging in its expressive depiction of societal strife but limited in its ambitions, makes it a perfect fit for Wise.
 Every set piece works, even the confined quarters of the dress shop in “I Feel Pretty” and “Somewhere,” and Wise and Robbins capture wonderful fits of movement through wide takes, something that modern musicals seem curiously uncomfortable with.
 One can even see the tough guy sting of The Set-Up in the climactic knife fight between Bernardo, Riff, and Tony, though played broader and with a purposeful lack of tension.
 So, in some ways, one can see the early signs of current-day masters like Steven Soderbergh and, to a lesser extent, Jonathan Demme in the way Wise preferred and was more aesthetically alive in the smaller B-movie projects, but certainly left his mark when asked to do bigger, splashier films.
 If he’d been offered a titanic, bifurcated biopic of Che Guevara, however, I somehow doubt he would have taken it.

 There's plenty of talk going on about the problems with this 1080p/AVC-encoded transfer of West Side Story and, well, they're not wrong.
 There's some very noticeable artifacting and other glaring issues to report, especially in the film's first quarter, but these merely make this transfer imperfect, not necessarily bad.
 On the contrary, there's more good news to report than bad, especially when it comes to the level of detailing and clarity the transfer has yielded.
 I was especially blown away by the closed sets, such as Doc's store and the dancehall, to see the dirt between the planks and the dust on the shop counter.
 Colors are handled astoundingly well, with big bold reds, purples, and pinks, not to mention the sublime use of green during the "Maria" number.
 I can also report that this transfer offers solid, inky black levels.
 The audio, perhaps even more important, is also pretty impressive.
 There's something to be talked about in terms of the source, as this transfer uses a replicated four-mag master instead of the recently discovered six-mag masters.
 If they were to be used in a few years for a special-edition release, I'm sure the difference would be noticeable to the discerning listener, but this soundtrack, to me, sounds great.
 Voices are big, clear, and out front, and from beginning to end, the music boasts excellent fidelity and range.
 I was consistently engaged with the entire sound of the film.